 She took over the captaincy for the 2005 tour of Sri Lanka and India when Clare Connor withdrew with a foot problem and was handed the job on a permanent basis when Connor retired.

-She got the chance to lead the side on home soil for the first time in the 2006 summer series against India, taking them to a 4-0 one-day international victory, but losing the Test series 1-0 despite an innings of 105 from Edwards.
+She got the chance to lead the side on home soil for the first time in the 2006 summer series against India, taking them to a 4-0 one-day international victory, but losing the Test series 1-0 despite her innings of 105.

 She returned to lead England to Australia in 2008 when the tourists retained the Ashes in empathic style by winning the solitary Test at Bowral.
 They went on to New Zealand and won the one-day series 3-1.